 For analysis A, if you are using data from 1991-2015, you should use f_indin91.lw.

 For B, if you are using data from 2010-15, you should use f_indinub_lw or f_indpxub_lw (depending on whether all your variables are included in the proxy interview).

-#4 Updated by Sook Kim over 2 years ago
+#4 Updated by Sook Kim almost 3 years ago

 Thank you for the reply.
 Currently, we're not conducting longitudinal analysis.
 Maybe I have confused you with the information about work history elements.
 Please ignore this part.

 We're only utilising UKHLS wave 6.
 I believe there are no appropriate adult main (or proxy) cross-sectional weights for BHPS components for UKHLS wave 6.
 The most relevant weighting variable seems to be "indpxui_xw" but my understanding is that this is a combination of UKHLS samples, BHPS and IEMBS, which seem unsuitable for our current project?

 Let me also explain the aim of the project.
 The current project's gender pay gap outcomes utilising the latest BHPS cohorts'(2014/15) will be compared in relation to the earlier work based on old BHPS samples (2007).
 This means we exclude UKHLS cohorts in the Understanding Society data.